 Take the weight off your feet

-If you suffer a bout of dizziness or light-headedness while standing, lie down on the sofa or bed to encourage blood flow to the brain.
+If you suffer a bout of dizziness or light-headedness while standing, lie down (although not totally flat if the world is spinning) to encourage blood flow to the brain.
 After a few minutes, you should feel less dizzy.
 Sit up gradually and stay sitting for a couple more minutes before standing – slowly.
 Don’t drive, use hand tools or other machinery or climb a ladder when feeling dizzy.

 Ask for a blood test

 If you haven’t had a blood count done recently, get your GP to carry one out.
-Iron-deficiency anaemia can be a factor in dizziness and falls.
+Iron-deficiency anaemia can be a factor in light headedness.
+Other clues include fatigue, weakness, headache, pallor or jaundice, palpitations, chest pain, shortage of breath and cold extremities.
 Find iron in foods such as red meat, liver, kidneys, lentils, kidney beans, dark, leafy greens, and dried fruit such as figs and apricots.

 Check your medicine

-Taking multiple prescription and/or over-the-counter drugs, may cause dizziness as a side effect.
-Particular culprits include blood pressure medications, diuretics, strong painkillers and some antibiotics.
+Taking multiple prescription and/or over-the-counter drugs may cause dizziness as a side effect.
+Particular culprits include blood pressure medications, diuretics, strong painkillers, some antibiotics and even certain sleeping pills.
 Ask the doctor or pharmacist for a medication review.
 But be warned: you should never just stop taking a prescribed medication.

 Pick up a banana

-Why?
+Why bananas?
 To replenish blood glucose, low levels of which can cause dizziness.
-Other good instant pick-ups include blueberries, fruit juice, a biscuit, ice cream or honey.
-If you have diabetes and regularly experience bouts of dizziness accompanied by sweating and confusion (hypoglycaemia) see the doctor or diabetes nurse – your medication may need adjusting.
+Low blood glucose – aka hypoglycaemia - is especially a risk for people with diabetes.
+Other good instant pick-ups include a slice of toast with a spread, fruit juice, a couple of biscuits, ice cream or a glass of milk and honey.
+If you have diabetes and regularly experience bouts of dizziness accompanied by sweating and confusion see the doctor or diabetes nurse – your medication may need adjusting.

-Mindfulness-based CBT (cognitive behavioural therapy), which involves becoming aware of your breathing and thoughts as well as other simple techniques, could help as part of a comprehensive programme designed to reduce the spin.
+Poor breathing patterns e.g. fast shallow breathing can trigger or exacerbate dizziness.
+Mindfulness training and mindfulness-based CBT (cognitive behavioural therapy), which involves becoming aware of your breathing and learning to respond differently to anxious thoughts about dizziness could help as part of a comprehensive programme designed to reduce dizziness.

 Read all about it